dylan-thinnes/conway-wechsler/README.md

 ## Development
 The github page https://github.com/dylan-thinnes/conway-wechsler is the main point for development coordination.
 Please open issues and pull requests there.

-To open ghci, please use `stack run`.
+To open ghci, please use `stack ghci`.

 ## What does it do?
 In English, numbers are pronounced by splitting their digits into sets of three.
 These sets of three are then read as regular numerals with a suffix denoting the power of ten by which the set is multiplied.